ibm-cloud-docs/security-compliance/change-logs/cis-aws-fs.md

 {: #aws-fs-v120}

 Now available
- As of 6 December 2023, few component-id assesments in the AWS Foundational Security Best Practices profile have changed.
+ As of 6 December 2023, few component-id assessments in the AWS Foundational Security Best Practices profile have changed.
  The component-id of following assements from `container-eks` to `aws-resource`.

    * ECR - Enabled Vulnerability Scanning